MeGallin/bodyVantage/docs/backend-user-routes.md

 - `POST /api/users-review/login` — reviewer login.
 - `GET /api/reviewer/public/:id` — public reviewer by id.
 - Admin: `GET /api/reviewers/admin/:id` (all reviewers), `DELETE /api/reviewer/admin/:id` (delete reviewer).

+## Subscription / Checkout Notes

+- `POST /api/checkout-session` creates a Stripe hosted checkout session and returns only `{ url }`.
+- `GET /api/checkout-session/:sessionId` verifies Stripe checkout success, syncs subscription state, and returns the tokenized user payload used by `/subscribe/success`.
+- `GET /api/users/profile` also reconciles subscription state from Stripe when possible.
+- Paid-action authorization is enforced by backend subscription middleware; login itself should not redirect to `/subscribe`.
+- See `subscription-login-checkout-handoff.md` for the current regression handoff and recovery details.